Best Long Range Electric Scooters: Fast Charging, 25-80 Miles, 15-50 mph

 There is a button below the display with multiple functions.
 A single press allows you to turn the headlight on or off, a double press allows you to select speed modes and holding this button allows you to turn the M365 pro on or off.
 It is certainly smarter than your average scooter.

 The handlebar grips are comfortable and you won’t feel fatigued even after long riding sessions.
-The build quality is reflected in the fact that the core frame of this scooter is made from aviation grade aluminium alloy.
+The build quality is reflected in the fact that the core frame of this scooter is made from aviation grade aluminum alloy.
 This material has great structural strength, but is still lightweight.

 It has dual brakes for effective stopping and safety on the road.
 The front wheel has an eABS, or anti-lock braking system, brake.
 The rear wheel has a mechanical disc brake, the kind that provides high stopping power.
 The braking distance is short at just 4 meters.
 It also has large 8.5 inch front and rear pneumatic tires.
 Pneumatic tires are good at absorbing shocks and bumps on uneven roads.